eth-cscs/Tiled-MM/README.md

 ## Features:

 - The user can specify the tile size of each dimension separately.
-- The user can specify the number of CUDA streams to be used.
+- The user can specify the number of streams to be used.
 - The user can reuse the same context (and thus the same device memory) for many multiplications which can lead to significant performance improvements.
+- Fully templatized, supporting arbitrary data types.
+- Ported to both `NVIDIA` and `AMD` GPUs.

 ## Limitations

 These are just current limitations which are planned to be handled in some future release.
 - At the moment supports only the column-major ordering of `A, B` and `C`, but this can be easily improved.
-- At the moment, only double precision is supported

 ## Building and Installing